emeleonufavour/emeleonufavour/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>

-I am a Mobile Application developer with more than 2 years of experience and an aspiring Software Engineer.
+I am a Mobile Application developer with years of experience and an aspiring Software Engineer.
 Besides programming, I have interest in reading books, playing chess and surfing the net.

 - 🌱 I’m currently increasing my problem-solving abilities and exploring Backend with Spring Boot.